Frequently Asked Questions

 Will the results of my child’s test be disclosed to ECFS?

 Our testing program relies on the School knowing test results so we can manage individual positive cases and the potential impact of community spread.
 Families will submit a consent form through Magnus to indicate their permission for Everpoint Health/Greenwich Medical Partners to perform a COVID-19 test and share the results of the COVID-19 test with ECFS.
 All test results will be kept in strict confidence and not disclosed to any other parties.
-Please note that on average, test results will be provided to ECFS two to three days after the saliva sample is collected.

 What happens if my child tests positive?